volotat/GANLib/README.md

 #### Current progress for each module:
+AAE: completed
+CGAN: completed
+CramerGAN: completed
 GAN: completed
-CGAN: completed
 ProgGAN: completed
-CramerGAN: completed
 DiscoGAN: works as supposed to, but do not store all necessary history
-AAE: in progress